Baldwin Insurance Group (BWIN)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-Baldwin Insurance Group’s EPS grew at an astounding 29.1% compounded annual growth rate over the last five years.
-Despite its adjusted operating margin improvement during that time, this performance was lower than its 48.2% annualized revenue growth, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.
+Baldwin Insurance Group’s EPS grew at an astounding 29.7% compounded annual growth rate over the last five years.
+Despite its operating margin improvement during that time, this performance was lower than its 44.3% annualized revenue growth, telling us that non-fundamental factors such as interest and taxes affected its ultimate earnings.

 Baldwin Insurance Group Trailing 12-Month EPS (Non-GAAP)

-Diving into Baldwin Insurance Group’s quality of earnings can give us a better understanding of its performance.
-A five-year view shows Baldwin Insurance Group has diluted its shareholders, growing its share count by 107%.
+We can take a deeper look into Baldwin Insurance Group’s earnings quality to better understand the drivers of its performance.
+A five-year view shows Baldwin Insurance Group has diluted its shareholders, growing its share count by 94.4%.
 This dilution overshadowed its increased operational efficiency and has led to lower per share earnings.
 Taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+Baldwin Insurance Group Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Baldwin Insurance Group reported adjusted EPS of $0.31, down from $0.33 in the same quarter last year.
-This print was close to analysts’ estimates.
-Over the next 12 months, Wall Street expects Baldwin Insurance Group’s full-year EPS of $1.65 to grow 16.6%.
+In Q4, Baldwin Insurance Group reported adjusted EPS of $0.31, up from $0.27 in the same quarter last year.
+This print beat analysts’ estimates by 7.3%.
+Over the next 12 months, Wall Street expects Baldwin Insurance Group’s full-year EPS of $1.69 to grow 21.5%.

 8. Cash Is King